Need a PDF?

 - Place the walker firmly on the ground.
 Do not place your walker too far ahead of you, or it could slip from under you.

 - Lean slightly forward, and hold the arms of the walker for support.

 - Repeat the cycle: Place your walker firmly on the ground (or roll it ahead of you), then take a step.

 Non-skid rubber tips help keep you from slipping.
 Check tips often and change them if they look worn.
 These tips are available through your local pharmacy or medical supply store.
-On carpeted surfaces, tennis balls cut and placed on the rubber tips can be helpful for ease of movement.
+Tennis balls cut and placed on the rubber tips can be helpful for ease of movement on carpeted surfaces.